 5309 Leadership and Management.
 Focuses on the analysis, application, and integration of 21st century leadership and management skills into the behavior of the nurse in the role of educator and leader.
 Practical organizational and problem-solving skills, resource management and development, collaboration, team building, and effective communication are emphasized.
-Y
+F/S

 5310 Education/Leadership Capstone Practicum.
 Application of program course work occurs in this capstone course in which students participate in field experience with a preceptor where they practice in the advanced role of nursing educator and leader in a selected field experience.
 Within the didactic sessions for this course, particular attention is given to the discussion of Best Practices in Education and Leadership.
 The course culminates in the presentation of the professional portfolio.
 Ninety practicum hours.
-Y
+Y underserved populations are examined.
+Further areas of consideration will include professional standards and certification, code of ethics, bioethical issues, confidentiality, plagiarism, and liability, regulatory, and collective bargaining considerations.
+F/SU

 5311 Professional Issues: Law and Ethics.
 Examines the professional, ethical, legal, political, and social dimensions of developing an identity as an advanced practice nurse within the context of nursing practice, institutional, and community environments.
-Issues of health disparity, cultural diversity, and the health needs of underserved populations are examined.
-Further areas of consideration will include professional standards and certification, code of ethics, bioethical issues, confidentiality, plagiarism, and liability, regulatory, and collective bargaining considerations.
-Y
+Issues of health disparity, cultural diversity, and the health needs of